flatironinstitute/spikeforest_old/docs/tutorials/spike_sorting_single_recording.md

-# Spike sorting a SpikeForest recording
+# Spike sorting a single recording

-A subset of the recordings featured on the SpikeForest website are available for public download using our Python interface.
-Here we describe how to download and perform spike sorting on one of these recordings.
+Here we describe how to run spike sorting on a single recording.

-After installation, the below code may be run via [this python file](spike_sorting_spikeforest_recording.py).
+After installation, the below code may be run via [this python file](spike_sorting_single_recording.py).

 ## Prerequisites